How to Throw Disc Golf Farther

 Mastering Different Type of Shots

 If you are dealing with an open fairway, you can use a high-speed disc and throw straight to get your shot’s maximum distance.
-But what about other game situations such as dealing with trees, thick weeds, big rocks, and so on.
+But what about other game situations such as dealing with trees, thick weeds, big rocks, and so on?
 You need to use different shots and alternate flight paths to get the distance that you confront.

-Getting a reasonable distance is finding a long route and looking for the safe and long way.
+Getting a reasonable distance is finding a long route and looking for a safe and long way.
 A good example is when dealing with trees in your flight path.
 You can throw the disc below an optimal height because of the tree, or you can go the safer route to do a hyzer around the trees and still get the distance.

 When dealing with different situations on the field, you need to decide which type of shots will be safe while also covering the best distance for you.
 Whether it’s a hyzer, anhyzer, roller, or straight; the most important thing is to choose the right shot to get the distance.
 After all, getting the maximum length is not all about the power; it is also about choosing the right line to give the farthest distance.